davebenson/doom4-walkthrough/README.md

 You'll get some ammo, but more importantly, the FRAG GRENADE, which is very useful, especially once your suit's equipment upgrades are done.

-## Mission 1:  Fight: Stray Possessed and Imps
+## Mission 1:  Mini-Fight 1.2: Stray Possessed and Imps

 There's about 6 The Possesseds and 3 Imps.

 After killing those guys, enter the cave to the right (at the top of the incline).
 You will find some worshipping Possessed and an Auto-map.
 Continue out the cave to find a Praetor Token (ELITE GUARD 1.1) on the right before jumping down.

-## Mission 1:  Fight: Stray Imps
+## Mission 1:  Mini-Fight 1.3: Stray Imps

 As you drop down the last level of this spit of land, 5 Imps will attack from various directions.